Des Moines Rapids

 In 1816 U.S. Government surveyor John C. Sullivan surveyed a line stretching 100 mi north from the confluence of the Kansas River with the Missouri River in Kansas City, Missouri and then back east to the Des Moines River.
 The distance matched the rapids but when Missouri entered the Union in 1820 its constitution instead referred to the Sullivan line as "the parallel of latitude which passes through the rapids of the River Des Moines."

-Missouri did not attempt to clarify the mistake even when the Iowa (tribe), Sauk and Fox (tribe) ceded all land "in Missouri" along the line from the Mississippi to the Indian Territory Line (Sullivan's line going north from the Kansas) in 1824.
+Missouri did not attempt to clarify the mistake even when the Iowa, Sauk and Meskwaki ceded all land "in Missouri" along the line from the Mississippi to the Indian Territory Line (Sullivan's line going north from the Kansas) in 1824.
 This created the Half-Breed Tract.

 When interest in the rapids increased in the late 1830s as work began on making the rapids navigable, along with Iowa's beginning the process of entering as a state, Missouri took an interest in asserting control of the west side of the rapids.
 However, thwarted by its constitution which clearly stated the Des Moines River was the border, it instead asserted that there were no rapids where the Sullivan line crossed the Des Moines and conducted a new survey which said the rapids of the Des Moines were about 9.5 mi north, near Keosauqua, Iowa, and attempted to collect taxes in the area.
 This prompted the bloodless Honey War, with Iowa resisting the effort.

 The Supreme Court was to ultimately decide in State of Missouri v.
 State of Iowa, 48 U.S. 660 (1849), that Iowa's southern boundary was the foot of the rapids at modern day Keokuk (although accepting the Sullivan Line for the rest of the border from about 20 mi west).